LearningToPi/logging_handler/README.md

 | log_file_vars | [] (list) | list of variables that can be used to create the log file names
 | log_file_retention_days | 0 (int) | Specify the max number of days to retain the log files
 | propagate | False (bool) | If set to true, the named loggers will also be processed by the root logger.
 Generally leave false

+## Release Notes

+v1.0.2
+        - Moved console level to the 1st parameter.
+Make it quicker and easier to create a console logger
+        - Chaned default console level to INFO from WARNING.
+This is what I typically end up using anyway
+        - Updated the home page to our new logging_handler page:  https://www.learningtopi.com/python-modules-applications/python_logging_handler/
+        - Allow passing static values DEBUG, INFO, WARNING, ERROR and CRITICAL from the logging module (or you may import from this library)